LibrePhotos/librephotos/apps/docs/_posts/Installation/0000-01-02-arm_install.md

 ## First steps after setting up

 You need to log in as the admin user, and set up the directory for the users.
 To do this, click the top right button, and go to `Admin Area`.
 On this page, it will show a list of users.
 Manually set the `Scan Directory` for the desired user.
 Only an admin can do this.
-Next, go to `Dashboard`, and then `Library`; and click the green `Scan photos (file system)` button.
-If you have a Nextcloud instance, you can also input this in the `Dashboard`>`Library` page.
+Then, go to `Dashboard` > `Library` and click the green `Scan photos (file system)` button.
+If you have a Nextcloud instance, you can also input login details for it in the `Dashboard` > `Library` page.
 Once logged in (the little circle next to `Nextcloud Scan Directory` will be green), you can choose a top level directory in your logged in Nextcloud account.
 Once this has been configured, you can click the blue `Scan photos (Nextcloud)` button.
-The backend system will copy the contents of the specified Nextcloud directory to the local filesystem.
+This will copy the contents of the specified Nextcloud directory to the local filesystem.

 The basic idea is this: